-Use the same Apple ID
+Use the same Apple ID.

-Check the restriction feature
+Check the restriction feature.

 You may accidentally set the Camera app on your iPhone to be restricted for FaceTime.
-If this happens, you may have FaceTime not working issue on your iPhone.
-Launch Settings from iPhone home screen and tap General.
-Next, tap Restrictions and check if Camera and FaceTime have been restricted.
-Ensure it’s On.
+Settings > Screen Time > Content & Privacy Restrictions > Allowed Apps.
+Check if the Camera and FaceTime have been restricted.

 Reset network settings